urol-e5/deep-dive/README.md

 # Specific sub-efforts

-Short-hand and other repos for the three experiments are
+Short-hand for organsization of this repo and other repos

 A) https://github.com/hputnam/Becker_E5 (Pocillopora verrucosa genome)